rdegges/django-twilio/docs/source/rest.rst

     for number in twilio_client.phone_numbers.iter():
-        print number.friendly_name
+        print(number.friendly_name)

 See how you didn't have to worry about credentials or anything?
-Niceeee.
+Niiiiice.

 Further Reading